washingtonstateuniversity/WSUWP-Build-Plugins-Public/tablepress/readme.txt

 Initial version where most features are ready and pretty stable.

 == Upgrade Notice ==

+= 1.6.1 =
+This update fixes an issue with the JavaScript features after the update to WordPress 4.3.

 = 1.6 =
 This update is a stability, maintenance, and compatibility release.
 Updating is recommended.